martward/n-puzzle/doc/design.md

 The game will have three major activities/views:
--	The Home activity will show the home screen and handle the buttons (play, image and difficulty).
 -	The Image activity will show a list of the images which can be used to play.
 -	The Play activity will show the game and handle input from the player when he/she plays the game